NutriSnap/NutriSnap.github.io/feedback.md

 <img src="/images/Social.png" width="300" />

-- Support for a social feed where users can share meals and progress.
+- **Support for an instagram social feed where users can share meals and progress.**
 - Endorsement of using the platform for dietitians/personal trainers to offer services.

 ##### 7. Coach:

 <img src="/images/Coach.png" width="300" />

-- Willingness to pay for AI-based and human coaching services, with a preference for video interaction with human coaches.
+- **Willingness to pay for AI-based and human coaching services, with a preference for video interaction with human coaches.**

 ##### 8. Settings:

 <img src="/images/Settings-new.png" width="300" />

-- Desire for the ability to silence social features.
+- **Desire for the ability to silence social features.**
 - Suggestion to add a specific goals page for detailed goal-setting.

 ##### 9. Extra Features Desired: